Guess what? Many seniors pay Arizona real estate tax and didn't know that they did. They may even qualify to get a tax credit for it too.

 There are two reasons that a senior might qualify for property tax relief in Arizona:

 If you’re shocked that property owners aren’t the only ones responsible for property tax in Arizona, you aren’t alone.
-When I first moved to this state about eight years ago, I didn’t realize that some states allow the cost of property tax to become a burden to renters.
+When I first moved to this state a decade ago, I didn’t realize that some states allow the cost of property tax to become a burden to renters.
 This was especially alarming when I realized that many senior citizens getting by with limited income are charged this property tax.

 I started digging around to see what types of property tax relief for seniors are available, and I realized that the state refunds the property tax to some renters in this state every year.
-If you qualify for this tax relief, you could receive a refund from the state at the end of 2018.
+If you qualify for this tax relief, you could receive a refund from the state at the end of the 2019 tax filing season.

-We’re talking about extra cash in your pocket come April 2019, and I don’t want you to miss out on money that you deserve.
-That’s why I created this website, and I’m about to explain how this type of property relief works in Arizona.
+We’re talking about extra cash in your pocket come April 2020, and I don’t want you to miss out on money that you deserve.
+That’s why I created this website, and I’m about to explain how this type of property tax relief works in Arizona.

 Rental property tax relief doesn’t excuse you from paying taxes.
 If your property is assessed these taxes, a percentage of your rental payments is likely going to taxes rather than your landlord’s pocket.
 Your rent would be a bit lower if it weren’t for this tax, and there is no way to change that.
 What you can do is get a refund for that portion of your rental payments come the end of the year.